Bell's Inequalities Revisited

 Quantum mechanics statistics, no matter how spectacular, do not mandate uncertainty

 .
-Proof is a simple equation based on an hidden variable just as predicted by EPR.
+Proof is a simple equation based on a hidden variable just as predicted by EPR.

-There are two schools of thoughts concerning entangled particles:
+There are two schools of thoughts concerning the measures of entangled pairs:

-- Along Bohr's thinking is Quantum Mechanics in which statistics and uncertainty rule.
-Uncertainty rules because entangled pairs are all identical to each other; no matter where or when emitted any entangled pair occurs under the same and unique quantum state made of eight simultaneous yet incompatible constitutions.
+- Along Bohr's thinking is Quantum Mechanics in which statistics, called probabilities in the litterature, and uncertainty rule.
+Uncertainty rules because entangled pairs, at time of emission, are all identical to each other; no matter where, no matter when emitted all entangled pairs have and will be occurring under a unique and identical quantum state made of eight simultaneous yet incompatible constitutions.
 When a particle of any pair is measured one of these eight outcomes haphazardly pops out; and the measured particle is instantaneously instructing over distance the companion particle to comply, a phenomenon known as non-locality; at that very time the pair's quantum state and its uncertainty vanish.

-- Along Einstein, Podolsky, Rosen or EPR paper published in 1935 is conventional physics, or local realism, which asserts that behind quantum statistics and uncertainty are hidden variables; without questioning Quantum mathematics and statistical results EPR nevertheless challenges both uncertainty and nonlocality concepts attached to it.
+- Along Einstein, Podolsky, Rosen or EPR paper [Ref.
+1] published in 1935 is conventional physics, or local realism, which asserts that behind quantum statistics and uncertainty are hidden variables; without questioning Quantum mathematics and statistical results EPR nevertheless challenges both uncertainty and nonlocality mental concepts attached to it.

-Later in 1964, well after above controversy was mathematically confirmed and before any experiments were run, John Stewart Bell came up with his famous inequalities , establishing that should future physical experiments justify Quantum Mechanics, as summarized in section 1 above, there would be no hidden variables; that would contradict EPR and no Classical or local theory would ever be established.
+Later in 1964, well after above controversy was mathematically confirmed and before any experiments were run, John Stewart Bell came up with his famous inequalities [Ref.
+2], establishing that should future physical experiments justify Quantum Mechanics, as summarized in section 1 above, there would be no hidden variables and no Classical or local theory would ever be established.

-In the 1980s physical experiments ran by Alain Aspect , and many others since, have definitely justified quantum statistics predictions.
+In the 1980s physical experiments run by Alain Aspect [Ref.
+3], and many others since, have definitely justified quantum statistics predictions.

-Since then, in accordance with Bell's inequalities, the consensus is that there is no hidden variable and no local theory can be established; in essence declaring above EPR's conclusions wrong.
+Since then the consensus in science is that there is no hidden variable, Einstein equation is dismissed, and no local theory will ever be established.

 2. Conventions and the Mathematical Discord